willmendesneto/generator-reactor/README.md

 ## Further Information

-### Naming Components

-I have opted to follow [@floydophone](https://twitter.com/floydophone) convention of uppercase for component file naming e.g. [Component.js](https://github.com/petehunt/ReactHack/tree/master/src/components).
-I am open to suggestions if there is a general objection to this decision.

 ### Modules

 Each component is a module and can be required using the [Webpack](http://webpack.github.io/) module system.
 [Webpack](http://webpack.github.io/) uses [Loaders](http://webpack.github.io/docs/loaders.html) which means you can also require CSS and a host of other file types.
 Read the [Webpack documentation](http://webpack.github.io/docs/home.html) to find out more.